getjoinery/scrolldaddy-dns/README.md

 2. Determines the active profile (primary, or secondary if a schedule is active)
 3. Checks the query domain against custom allow rules → custom block rules → category blocklists → service blocks
 4. Returns NXDOMAIN if blocked, or forwards to an upstream resolver (Cloudflare/Google) if not
+5. Cache hit: returns a cached DNS response with decremented TTLs (bypasses upstream entirely)

 Configuration is stored in the Joinery PostgreSQL database and loaded into memory on startup, then refreshed every 60 seconds (device/filter changes) and every 3600 seconds (blocklist domains).
 No restart is required for config changes.

+Feature toggles (DNS response cache, query logging) are controlled by a JSON config file at `/etc/scrolldaddy/dns.json` and hot-reloaded on SIGHUP or POST /reload.

 ---